-‘General Hospital’ Spoilers: Jax Back April 3 – Confesses Kidney Scam To Carly
+‘General Hospital’ Spoilers: Jax Back April 3, Confesses Kidney Scam To Carly

 General Hospital spoilers show Jasper “Jax” Jacks (Ingo Rademacher) is back in early April to Port Charles and it’s long past time for him to spill his guts about Nelle Hayes (Chloe Lanier) and that dirty black market kidney deal he orchestrated.
-General Hospital spoilers say it all comes tumbling out leaving many stunned.
+General Hospital spoilers say it all comes tumbling out, leaving many stunned.

 Carly Gets Sad News